carnager/clerk/README.md

 * tracknumber
 * title

+Some software (beets, I look at you!) loves to add duplicate tags.
+For example beets adds track and tracknumber tags, no matter what file format is handled.
+MPD will return tracknumber twice for such files.
+Make sure to clean your tags, if you used beets to tag them.

 #### A word on album ratings
 mpd's sticker database is very limited and only allows stickers to be associated with files.
 Originally it was planned to extend stickers for other types too